- Design Team : Thorhallur Sigurdsson, Ene Cordt Andersen, Kim Bendsen, Laura Ioana Voinescu, Antoine Piquemal

 Since the building is shared by locals and tourists its function will be variable throughout the year.
-In summertime, the focus will be on the many tourists visiting the area to see the puffins in the small peninsular by the harbour.
+In the summertime, the focus will be on the many tourists visiting the area to see the puffins in the small peninsular by the harbor.
 In wintertime, space can be used by the locals for smaller cultural and social events.
 The ground floor of the building is primarily used by port authorities and fishermen and it houses a small port office, bathrooms, and a garage.
-The first floor houses a small café and the second floor is an exhibition space that will have exhibitions focused on showing aspects of the surrounding nature, the sea, the seals, the mountains and the birds.
+The first floor houses a small café and the second floor is an exhibition space that will have exhibitions focused on showing aspects of the surrounding nature, the sea, the seals, the mountains, and the birds.

 The building is a cube-shaped monolith where alternating sections have been cut away to allow for outdoor spaces around the building.
 A diagonally positioned staircase connects all of its three floors, separating each floor into an interior and exterior space and allowing the cube to wedge naturally into the landscape.

 The building is a total of 345 square meters and can be entered both from the top level and the ground level.
 The building has a robust character and materiality that accommodates the nature of its different users well and also enables it to be unmanned part of the year.
 The texture of the building emphasizes its simple nature and humble existence in the spectacular surroundings.
 The in-situ cast concrete is mixed with colorful regional stone aggregates giving a rough and variable texture that changes throughout the day and the seasons.
 The building is simple in execution, with polished concrete floors and black steel railings, doors, and window frames.